 Encroaching sand swallowed up Kenfig, between Bridgend and Port Talbot on the South Wales coast, in the 14th and 15th centuries.
 The village was once a small Roman settlement, with a fort that has been suggested to be the “lost fort” between Cardiff and Neath, and there is some evidence that the area was home to some Vikings at some point.

 You’d be hard pressed to spot it now, but there used to be a thriving port at Kenfig.
-The sand was a constant problem throughout the 14th century, and with the Black Death outbreak, time was almost up for the village.
+The sand was a constant problem throughout the 14th century, and with the outbreak of the Black Death (one of the deadliest medieval diseases), time was almost up for the village.
 On his visit to Kenfig in 1538, John Leland wrote about the “little village […] and castle, both in ruin, almost choked and devoured by the sands.”

-The village of Dunwich still stands a few miles from Southwold, on the Suffolk coast, but it used to be a much larger town.
+The village of Dunwich still stands a few miles from Southwold (one of Britain's best beach-hut breaks), on the Suffolk coast, but it used to be a much larger town.
 In the 11th century, it had a large port, a naval base, two seats in parliament and one-sixth of the population of London.

 Unfortunately, the coastline in which it stands is one of the fastest eroding in Europe.
 Couple this with a storm surge in 1286, and two ‘great storms’ the following year, and the decline was sealed.